jae-labs/catv/README.md

 ## Screenshots

-Below are some screenshots of CATV (Cards Against The Void) in action:
+Below are some screenshots of CATV in action:

 ![Screenshot 1](screenshots/1.png)